 We also found that respondents’ confession intent predicted full confession, cooperation, and disclosure.
 To the extent that respondents’ retrospective assessments are accurate, this finding echoes prior work undermining the assumption that all persons suspected of a crime enter police interrogation with determined proclamations of innocence.
 Aggressive questioning techniques in these instances may be unnecessary at best and counterproductive at worst (Cleary & Bull, 2021; Wachi et al., 2016b).
 This relates to our finding that perceptions of strong evidence predicted confessions but not cooperation or disclosure.
 That is, persons suspected of a crime who perceive that police have significant incriminating evidence of their guilt are more likely to confess but not necessarily cooperate readily along the way.
 This speaks to the possible power of evidence ploys in garnering confessions.
-In a growing number of countries (including the U.K.), police are explicitly trained not to use false evidence ploys not only because such use goes against the ethos of a humane approach but also because such use can easily ‘backfire’ when a (guilty) suspect (who might be considering confessing) realizes/knows that what the interviewer is claiming is incorrect/untrue.
+In a growing number of countries (including the U.K.), police are explicitly trained not to use false evidence ploys not only because such use goes against the ethos of a humane approach but also because such use can easily ‘backfire’ when a (guilty) interviewee (who might be considering confessing) realizes/knows that what the interviewer is claiming is incorrect/untrue.

 Limitations

 Several limitations of the current study should be noted.
 First, survey length considerations prevented us from presenting respondents with an exhaustive list of interrogation techniques.
 While the 25 items we included did clearly load onto latent factors that were both theoretically and empirically consistent with prior work, it is possible that a different or longer list of techniques might have yielded different predictive outcomes for our three outcome variables.
 For example, rapport-oriented techniques have been linked to cooperation (Kelly et al., 2013), despite the field’s challenges with operationally defining rapport (see Gabbert et al., 2021).
-Second, even though suspects’ own perspectives are incredibly important to assess and have generally lagged behind work examining police perspectives (e.g., Cleary & Warner, 2016) or laboratory models of technique usage (see Meissner et al., 2014), they are still limited in that they cannot capture in vivo shifts in interrogators’ tactics or suspects’ thought processes.
+Second, even though interviewees’ own perspectives are incredibly important to assess and have generally lagged behind work examining police perspectives (e.g., Cleary & Warner, 2016) or laboratory models of technique usage (see Meissner et al., 2014), they are still limited in that they cannot capture in vivo shifts in interrogators’ tactics or interviewees’ thought processes.
 Thus, this study relies on respondents’ memory and recall of interrogators’ tactics, which could be incomplete or inaccurate.
 Third, it is possible that part 1 of the survey (pertaining to attitudes about interrogations generally) could have influenced participants’ responses to part 2 (pertaining to their own interrogation experiences).
 Sample size limitations precluded us from assessing these constructs via separate surveys.
 Fourth, only a small proportion of the sample was questioned in connection with crimes against persons, which likely influenced the tactics interrogators used when questioning them.
-Leo (2008) noted that interrogations are a key source of evidence in high-profile cases where police face intense pressure to solve the case, and investigators questioning suspects about serious felonies (e.g., murder) likely use more confrontational tactics to elicit confessions.
+Leo (2008) noted that interrogations are a key source of evidence in high-profile cases where police face intense pressure to solve the case, and investigators questioning interviewees about serious felonies (e.g., murder) likely use more confrontational tactics to elicit confessions.
 The literature would benefit from replication studies with people interrogated and charged with more serious crimes.
 Finally, this cross-sectional design cannot determine whether interrogation approaches specifically caused the interrogation outcomes we measured or whether reverse causation occurred.
 It is possible, for example, that persons suspected of a crime who were cooperative at the outset reduced investigators’ need or desire to employ control-oriented strategies.

 Conclusions